simerk/LeetCode-SQL-Solutions/README.md

 Welcome! 👋

-This repository contains my solutions to SQL problems on LeetCode.
+This repository contains my MySQL solutions to Database problems on LeetCode.

 Each solution includes: